 During refreshing, Mail will fetch all latest emails from mail servers.
-After refreshing, the UI will to the normal state as shown in figure 8-3, and at this moment, we’ve got all emails.
-Arefresh and read the inbox after that, we can divide “getting all emails” into 2 steps: first, try to capture the refresh completion event; second, read the inbox.
+After refreshing, the UI will restore to the normal state as shown in figure 8-3, and at this moment, we’ve got all emails.
+As long as we can catch the refresh completion event and read the inbox after that, we can get all emails.
+Therefore, we can divide “getting all emails” into 2 steps: first, try to capture the refresh completion event; second, read the inbox.
 Normally, the refresh completion event handler would be a callback method in some protocols.
 So when analyzing the class-dump headers, we should pay attention to whether there are protocol methods with keywords like “didRefresh”, “didUpdate” or “didReload” in their names.
 By hooking such methods and read the inbox after their execution, we’ll be able to get all emails.

 An email is an object and it is generally abstracted as a class.
 From this class, we can extract information like the receiver, sender, title, content and whether it is read.
 If we can get this object, we can finish the second and third step together.